Lyudmila Filipova: Writing career

-Dante's Antichthon

 Dante's Antichthon was published in 2010.
 This book can be read either as a continuation of The Parchment Maze or as a completely new adventure.
 It addresses topics previously untouched across Bulgarian literature, including the discoveries at Lepenski Vir, the mirror-image figures of Dante and Orpheus and the secret of the "Tenth Sign" which can only be seen by a chosen few.
 It also discusses the question of the origin of angels..
 In Dante’s Antichthon, the main characters attempt to break the code of the Hidden City built by Gino Coppedè in Rome.
 They also try to discover why the tombs in Kazanlak, Bulgaria were built for people 2.3-2.5 metres tall (in similar fashion to the Egyptian pyramids and Ancient Babylon).

-The War of the Letters

 Published in 2014, The War of the Letters has experienced considerable success.
 This novel is set during the reign of Simeon I of Bulgaria, during which the Bulgarians created the Cyrillic script.
-The book highlights the significant role of the Bulgarian alphabet in the preservation and development of the Bulgarian nation.
+The book highlights the significant role of the Bulgarian alphabet in the preservation and development of the Bulgarian nation, and is considered by many critics a unique story about one of the most significant developments in the history of Bulgaria.